rderooy/dosbox-x-wiki/Home.md

 * Support for more CPU types (e.g. Pentium MMX and Pro)
 * Support for ROM BIOS images
 * Support for printer output
-* Support for Vertical sync (vsync)
+* Support for vertical sync (VSync)
-* Support for Direct3D with pixelshaders
+* Support for Direct3D with pixelshaders (Windows only)
 * Support for OpenglHQ
 * Support for Innovation SSI-2001 emulation
-* Support for 3Dfx Glide and Voodoo chip emulation
+* Support for 3dfx Glide and Voodoo chip emulation
 * Support for NE2000 Ethernet
 * Support for beeping
 * Support for features such as overscan border and stereo swapping
 * Various patches such as font, DBCS and Ctrl-Break patch

-Note: Some features such as support for saving/loading states are currently experimental.
+Note: Some features such as support for saving/loading states and running ROM BIOS images are currently experimental.
+For example, at this time the ROM BIOS image loading feature will only work for custom code and assembly experiments.

 ### Running and Configuring DOSBox-X

 After you download DOSBox-X and extract its files, the easiest way to run DOSBox-X is to start the DOSBox-X.exe program.
 You will see an emulated DOS command line inside the DOSBox-X window within a few seconds.
-Unlike MS-DOS, where you usually see either C:\> or A:\> as the DOS prompt when it finished booting, at the beginning you will get a Z:\> when DOSBox-X loads.
+Unlike MS-DOS, where you usually see either C:\\> or A:\\> as the DOS prompt when it finishes booting, at the beginning you will get a Z:\\> when DOSBox-X loads.
 This is because DOSBox-X automatically creates a Virtual Internal Drive called Z: which contains various utilities that make a reasonable approximation of a fully setup DOS Compatible environment.
 These are DOSBox-X's emulated DOS's external commands.
-You can check the **DOSBox-X's Supported Commands** sections below for more information about them.
+You can check the **DOSBox-X's Supported Commands** section below for more information about them.

 If you want to access other drives such as the C: drive, you have to make your directories available as drives in DOSBox-X.  There are two ways to do this:

 1. Using the MOUNT command: This command allows you to mount your host drives/directories as DOSBox-X's drives.
 For example, in Windows "mount C D:\GAMES" (without quotes) will give you a C drive in DOSBox-X which points to your Windows D:\GAMES directory (that was created before).
 In Linux, "mount c /home/username" will give you a C drive in DOSBox-X which points to /home/username in Linux.
 To change to the drive mounted like above, type "C:".
-If everything went fine, DOSBox-X will display the prompt "C:\>".
+If everything went fine, DOSBox-X will display the prompt "C:\\>".
 To mount your CD drives in DOSBox-X you have to specify additional options.
 For example, you can use the command "mount D E:\ -t cdrom" to enable CD support (including MSCDEX) in Windows.

 2. Auto-mount drives: If you are using Windows, DOSBox-X will ask if you want to give it access to your Windows drive when you try to go to a drive (e.g. C:), but that drive has not yet been mounted inside DOSBox-X. This basically makes DOSBox-X access to the same drives as in your Windows system.
 If you answer Y for Yes, then the whole Windows drive will be mounted and accessible within DOSBox-X. It is not recommended to mount your Windows Drive C: inside DOSBox-X because DOSBox-X will then be able to access all files and directories in your Windows Drive C:, and there is already a chance that something unexpected may happen in this case.